What is MS?

 - Avoid smoking

-- MS can cause stress because of its unpredictable nature, but stress in turn can increase your risk of a relapse.
+- Learn about ways to manage stress.
+MS can cause stress because of its unpredictable nature, but stress in turn can increase your risk of a relapse.

 It important to help prevent falls by making the home safer – Remove tripping hazards and clutter, place object in easy to reach places, and install handrails where needed.

 Mobility and independence go hand in hand.
 Having the necessary mobility devices and assistive technology can help you to continue living independently for longer.